JavaCakeGames/gdx-setup-archive/README.md

 An archive of all the gdx-setup versions I can lay my hands on.

+gdx-setup was introduced with libGDX 1.0.0, which is why there are no downloads for versions prior to that here.

 ## When?

 Version 1.0.0 (20 Apr '14) to 1.10.0 (18 Apr '21).